 Last but not least, I now have a daily accountability partner.
 Her name is Mikee, and she is the biggest reason for my progress over the past four months.
 She meets me every morning at 7:45 to assess what is going on that day, where my head is currently, and what we’re going to do about it.
-She’s a life saver, to say the least.
+She’s a lifesaver, to say the least.

 If you have told your story before, how did people react when you went public?
 If you have not previously shared your story, how do you think people will react?

 As I have shared my lived experiences with more and more people I am often met with initial expressions of shock, confusion, and surprise.
-People seem to be most taken aback by the darker and deeper side of the Bipolar Disorder and how that manifests into my daily life.
-Even though the expressions of confusion are at the forefront, once I am able to explain more and dive a bit deeper in subsequent conversations, the reaction is to seek understanding and often share a similar experience from their own life.
+People seem to be most taken aback by the darker and deeper side of Bipolar Disorder and how that manifests into my daily life.
+Even though the expressions of confusion are at the forefront, once I can explain more and dive a bit deeper in subsequent conversations, the reaction is to seek understanding and often share a similar experience from their own life.
 These conversations are tough and can be awkward for most but those are the conversations that need to keep happening.
-We need to keep having these discussions to perpetuate the work needing to be done to promote mental health being on a continuum and make it more accessible to the masses.
+We need to keep having these discussions to perpetuate the work needing to be done to promote mental health is on a continuum and make it more accessible to the masses.